Alabama Auto Insurance [Rates + Cheap Coverage Guide]

 |Coverage Type||Annual Costs (2015)|

-The countrywide average for car insurance is $954.99, so Alabama falls slightly below the national average of insurance costs.
+The countrywide average for auto insurance is $954.99, so Alabama falls slightly below the national average of insurance costs.

 Don’t forget!
 While Alabama’s minimum coverage requirements are important, experts suggest purchasing more than what Alabama’s state law requires.
 In case of an accident, you will be glad for extra coverage.

-Next, we have covered the main types of coverage options that you can add to a basic insurance plan.
+Next, we have covered the different types of auto insurance coverage that you can add to a basic insurance plan.

 Additional Liability Coverage in Alabama